nicolaTab/DisneyMagicWebsite/README.md

 # Disney Magic Website

 Welcome to **Disney Magic**, a website dedicated to showcasing a catalog of Disney-inspired products.
-This project is designed to meet specific educational requirements and demonstrates HTML, CSS, JavaScript, and basic web development concepts.
+This project demonstrates a range of web development skills, including HTML, CSS, JavaScript, PHP, and dynamic features for an interactive user experience.

 ## Project Overview